rossumai/deployment-manager/README.md

 Fill in the required credentials in the `.env` file - `API_BASE` (ie.: https://elis.rossum.ai/api/v1) and either `TOKEN` or `USERNAME` and `PASSWORD`.
 &nbsp;&nbsp;&nbsp;&nbsp; - If you are going to deploy the code to different Rossum organization configure `TO_API_BASE` and either `TO_TOKEN` or `TO_USERNAME` and `TO_PASSWORD` accordingly.

-If the `source` organization/worksapce(s) already contain some objects that can be pulled, inside the project directory run `prd pull` to download all supported objects.
+If the `source` organization/workspsce(s) already contains some objects that can be pulled, inside the project directory run `prd pull` to download all supported objects and create a GIT commit.

 ## Overview and commands ##